yolapop/slate/source/index.md

 }
 ```

+> If success, the response header is `201 Created` with the resource in the body and emit `new apt` event via socket.io to the related hospital channel.

 Make an appointment to a doctor in a hospital.
 This is the appointment that hospital admin will reject or approve.

 ### REQUEST BODY